Humane-Documentation/Spree/business_logic/order_checkout_guide.md

   * `checkout_steps`: Returns array list of all currently possible states of the checkout
   * `has_step?`: Used to check if the current order fulfills the requirements for a specific state

-#### Adding Steps with `insert_checkout_step` Helper
+#### Adding States with `insert_checkout_step` Helper
-Takes a `before` or `after` option to determine where to insert the step:
+Takes a `before` or `after` option to determine where to insert the state:
 ```
 insert_checkout_step :new_step, :before => :address
 # or
 insert_checkout_step :new_step, :after => :address
 ```
 ##### Step View
-A view partial is needed for the checkout controller to load the new step.
+A view partial is needed for the checkout controller to load the new state.
 In our example we'll create a `spree/checkout/_new_step.html.erb` partial.

 ##### Step "Breadcrumb"
 Spree automatically creates a progress "breadcrumb" based on available checkout states from